StarRocks/starrocks/docs/en/loading/minio.md

 In most cases, we recommend that you use the INSERT+`FILES()` method, which is much easier to use.

-However, the INSERT+`FILES()` method currently supports only the Parquet and ORC file formats.
-Therefore, if you need to load data of other file formats such as CSV, or [perform data changes such as DELETE during data loading](../loading/Load_to_Primary_Key_tables.md), you can resort to Broker Load.
+However, the INSERT+`FILES()` method currently supports only the Parquet, ORC, and CSV file formats.
+Therefore, if you need to load data of other file formats such as JSON, or [perform data changes such as DELETE during data loading](../loading/Load_to_Primary_Key_tables.md), you can resort to Broker Load.

 ## Before you begin